mw301883/Web-Restaurant--/README.md

    ```bash
    java -jar restaurantservice-0.0.1-SNAPSHOT.jar
    ```
-   Or you can kill the process in Task Manager.
+   or you can kill the process in Task Manager.

 4. **Access the application through the following URL in your browser:**
    ```bash